cs50nestm/cs50labs/datatypes/README.md

 ## What is a Data Type?

-A data type, in programming, is a classification that specifies which type of value a variable can hold.
+A data type, in programming, is a classification that **specifies which type of value a variable can hold**.
 A `string` can hold only textual data, while an `int` can only hold a whole number.

 Some of the data types you will use in CS50AP are native data types, meaning they are built into the C language, and others are made available to you in the CS50 Library, which you can use by typing